The English Spirit

 These ideas are applied by the author mainly to England for the English Spirit is her subject.
 As she told us in the first chapter that the world needs the Soul of England no less than her materialism, so now from the social point of view, in considering the possibility of a renewal of the Christ impulse in the external forms of Society, she appeals to the women of England, as being in a special sense guardians of that soul, to cast off intellectual laziness and make straight (or, to be more precise, not too straight) the path from the thought to the will.

 Even this, however, does not exhaust the packed contents of these last two chapters.
 It is true, that the spiritual can now only approach the human will through an individualised Ego, but there are still two alternative possibilities for beings incarnated in a physical body.
 The Ego may take hold of the impulse or concept and transmit it, as mentioned, to the will.
 On the other hand the body may by special sacrifice become a vehicle for another and higher Ego.
 The difference between these two ways is closely associated in the author’s mind with the difference between Saxon and Celt and her treatment of this subject is developed quite organically, though perhaps a little spasmodically, from the chapter on the Celtic King Lear.
 The Celts are in a sense 4th Epoch men surviving on into our own time.
 They tend rather to retain the unmixed blood which was once the vehicle of immediate divine guidance before the Ego was individualised.
 For this reason they are to-day exposed to moral and spiritual dangers from which the ordinary Saxon is shielded by his innate “Spiritual Soul” development and the support which he as an individual derives from his mixed modern blood.
 They are easily possessed by debased racial passion.
 Unconsciously they tend, like Lear, to revere as holy per se what was once so but is so no longer – the blood of the race and the passions associated with it and with the blood generally.
 On the other hand they may rise to greater heights of spirituality and self-sacrifice.
 For their bodies are by their blood, if it be kept pure of racial taint, peculiarly adapted to become the bearers of higher beings.
 Such a self-sacrifice in the literal sense would appear to be the culmination of that “self-expression by way of self-abnegation” the idea of which, as we saw, is in a sense the underlying inspiration of the book.
 The last two (6th and 7th) chapters of which I have just been writing, are entitled respectively “The Holy Grail” and “King Arthur” from which it will be inferred that the “argument” which I have endeavoured to expound is in fact woven upon a framework of the Celtic Myths themselves.
-Both the Holy Grail and the taking by Arthur of sword Excalibur are symbols for the author he the descent of a higher Ego into a purified ego-less blood.
+Both the Holy Grail and the taking by Arthur of sword Excalibur are symbols for the author of the descent of a higher Ego into a purified ego-less blood.
 But such things become too glib in the repetition of them.
 They should be read – and this applies especially to the future possibility which is envisaged on the last two pages – in their place in the book.

-I have purposely made this more of a summary than a review.
+I have purposely made this notice more of a summary than a review.
 The book is in many ways difficult to grasp as a whole, though the straightforward and often highly felicitous style in which it is written makes it easy enough to read.
-I feel that it is in the first place interpretation that is needed rather than criticism and indeed that the second is impossible until some interval has elapsed after the first.
+I feel that in the first place it is interpretation that is needed rather than criticism and indeed that the second is impossible until some interval has elapsed after the first.
 The book is undoubtedly one to be reckoned with and it is in my view of considerable importance that its contents should be understood as clearly as possible before they become the subject of feeling whether favourable or unfavourable.

 One thing more: the fact that the book is about this country and about the age in which we now live lays it open to a certain misconception, which I think should be cleared away.
 And this is all the more desirable inasmuch as the articles which Miss Jones has been contributing to this periodical appear to be open to the same misconception.
 When writing about any past period, let us say the age of the Intellectual Soul, there is no danger that description will be mistaken for exhortation.
 The experience of the Intellectual Soul undergone by persons seriously endeavouring to acquire self-knowledge must necessarily be intenser and quite different in many ways from the experiences undergone during that past period in some degree by every Western human being.
 Yet a description of the latter is powerful to illumine and evoke the former and was often used by Rudolf Steiner for that purpose.